Websoft9Archive/ansible-ghost/docs/else-faq.md

 Post means the article.
 A blog is a post.
 While the meaning of page differs.
 The home page, introduction about the company on the website can be called page.

-In the ghost system, every new page needs to have a corresponding template file in the theme to match it.
+In the ghost system, every new page needs a corresponding template file in the theme to match it.

 #### Does Ghost enable me to modify the default theme Casper?